Microwaving cauliflower is the quickest and easiest way to cook it. And the best way to cook cauliflower in the

-Steamed cauliflower florets make a delicious and healthy side dish.
-If you are wondering how to steam cauliflower in the microwave without it becoming soft and unappetizing, then there are a couple of things you need to know.
+Perfectly cooked cauliflower florets make a delicious and healthy side dish.
+If you are wondering how to cook cauliflower in the microwave without it becoming soft and unappetizing, then there are a couple of things you need to know.

 The texture of cauliflower is one of the things that makes it so delicious, and if you have ever tried microwaving it in water (boiling it) then you will know how easy it is to overcook and end up with mush.

 Microwaving cauliflower is actually easy, you just need to take a little care to ensure that it retains its texture and flavor.
-The way to do this is to gently steam it rather than attempting to boil it.
+The way to do this is to gently steam it, rather than attempting to boil it.
 This means only using a small amount of water, and getting the timings just right.

-To steam cauliflower in your microwave you will need a microwave-safe dish with a close-fitting lid.
-You could also use a microwave-safe bowl with a plate on top, but make sure it fits well enough to prevent the steam escaping during cooking.
+To steam cauliflower in your microwave, you will need a microwave-safe dish with a close-fitting lid.
+You could also use a microwave safe bowl with plastic wrap on top (you need to pierce the plastic wrap a few times with a sharp knife).

 You just need a small amount of water in the bottom of the bowl.
 The right amount will boil quickly and fill the bowl with enough steam to cook the cauliflower florets.
-I usually find around a half inch of depth works.
+I usually find around half a cup of water works well.

 You may find the florets in the bottom of the bowl that are sitting in the water get a little overcooked.
 They will still taste delicious, but will probably lose their texture by the time the rest of the cauliflower is cooked.

 You can avoid this by using a microwave-safe trivet to raise the cauliflower up out of the water before cooking.
-I have this Joie silicone vegetable steamer [affiliate link], which works perfectly.
+I have this Joie silicone vegetable steamer*, which works perfectly.

 You will need to microwave the bowl of cauliflower florets until the water is boiling and the bowl has filled with steam.
-It need to boil continuously for around a minute, and then should be left for at least minute with the lid on to allow the cauliflower to finish cooking in the steam.
+It need to boil continuously for around 2-3 minutes, and then should be left for two minutes with the lid on to allow the cauliflower to finish cooking in the steam.